niikhill/Gst-Helper/Readme.md

 # GST-Helper

-Gst Helper is a command-line application built using node js to help user to automate the download and uploads of GST Returns.
+ Gst Helper is a command-line application built using node js to help users to automate the download and uploads of GST Returns.
+  - It can Handle **Dynamic Captcha** For complete Headless operation.
+  - It can Download All Types of returns with minimal user interaction.
+  - It can upload returns with minimal user interaction.

 ## Installation